PhD Research Degrees

 CEL PhD studentships

-The Centre of European Law at King’s College London is offering one research studentship (fees and maintenance) commencing in September 2022 and tenable for three years.
-Applicants should apply for the Law Research (MPhil/PhD) programme through the King’s College London online application system and cite "Centre of European Law Scholarship" as the proposed funding source.
-A separate application form should also be submitted.
+The Centre of European Law at King’s College London is offering one research studentship (fees and maintenance) commencing in October 2023 and tenable for three years.
+Applicants should apply for the Law Research (MPhil/PhD) programme through the King’s Apply Portal and cite "Centre of European Law Scholarship" as the proposed funding source.

-The subject area of proposed legal research for the studentship must relate to European Law or European Law as broadly understood (see full details in the above link to the application form).
+The subject area of proposed legal research for the studentship must relate to European Law or European Law as broadly understood.
 The candidate should have achieved, or be expected to achieve, at least a strong Merit in a Master’s degree in law or a related discipline, with strong evidence of research and writing ability.
 This will normally involve achieving a strong Merit in a dissertation component of the Master’s degree.

-Please read the scholarship document for further details (pdf 106kb).
+Please read the CEL studenship guidance document for further details.